If you care for someone who claims a disability benefit you may be entitled to Carer's Allowance.

 If the person you are caring for gets a means-tested benefit they may lose their severe disability premium if you start claiming Carer’s Allowance (this does not apply if you are eligible but not receiving any money).
 For more information see disability premiums in benefits.

 How much do you get?

 The weekly rate is £62.70.
 This is reduced by the amount of certain other benefits, including State Pension, that you get.
-If you receive certain other benefits at £62.70 or more a week, you do not get a Carer's Allowance payment as well but you can get extra amounts called premiums in other benefits you may receive.
+If you receive certain other benefits at £62.70 or more a week, you do not get a Carer's Allowance payment as well but you can get an extra amount called a carer premium in other benefits you may receive.